softstream-link/links/readme.md

 # Motivation

 * Project motivation is to simplify application code development in the area of network communication.
+With focus on performance and ergonomics.

 # How does it simplify?
 * Traditionally, network api provide methods that exposes access to very low level `byte arrays` of data where as an application layer prefers to work with `struct`s which carry information about application state.